ricardoavb/platform-science-challenge/bugs/README.md

 ### Bug 1

-When moving two steps towards the NORTH and then two steps towards the SOUTH, we get one(1) patch of dirt even when passing an empty array of patches.
+When moving two steps towards the NORTH and then two steps towards the SOUTH, we get one patch of dirt even when passing an empty array of patches.

 input:
 - room size: [4, 4]